-Selective PPARγ receptor agonist (EC50 values are 780 and 555 nM at murine and human PPARγ receptors respectively).
+Troglitazone is a selective PPARγ receptor agonist (EC50 values are 780 and 555 nM at murine and human PPARγ receptors respectively).
 Displays no activity at PPARα or PPARδ receptors.
 Antidiabetic agent; exerts potent glucose-lowering effects in insulin-resistant diabetic mice.
 Displays anti-invasive effect on human breast cancer cells; reduces migration, adhesion and spreading on fibronectin-coated plates.
 Also inhibits cell growth of hematopoietic cell lines.
 Inhibits lamellipodia formation and actin polymerization.

 |Storage||Store at -20°C|